shaik1002/biggitlabbomb/doc/user/project/file_lock.md

 ## Permissions

-Locks can be created by any person who has at least Developer role for the repository.
+Locks can be created by any person who has at least Developer role in the repository.

 Only the user who locked the file or directory can edit locked files.
 Other users are prevented from modifying locked files by pushing, merging,